Where to Stay in Buenos Aires? Check the best places to stay in Buenos Aires, including a review of Recoleta, Palermo and Puerto Madero

 Best Places to Stay in Buenos Aires

-Buenos Aires is not only the biggest city in Argentina, but one of the most populous cities in The Americas.
+The capital of Argentina is not only the largest city in the country, but one of the most populous cities in The Americas.
 Considering its size and history, the Argentinian capital has multiple districts with distinct profiles.

-Considering its size, you will probably ask yourself the question: where to stay in Buenos Aires?
+Considering its size, you will probably ask yourself the question: where to stay in this massive city?

 Some of the best areas to stay in Buenos Aires are Puerto Madero, San Telmo, Recoleta, Palermo and Centro.
 Check below the highlights of each one of these areas.